BrakingChanges/GEFS-radial-bearing/README.md

 ```
 pip3 install -r requirements.txt
 ```
 This installs all the required python packages to run the server which will be connected to the Geofs usescript.
 In `app.py` replace `USERID` with your Simbrief Pilot ID.
-In `src/worker.ts` replace `userId` with your Simbrief Pilot. *If you don't do this, you'll just be loading my flightplans*
+In `src/worker.ts` replace `userId` with your Simbrief Pilot ID. *If you don't do this, you'll just be loading my flightplans*

 ```
 cd geofs-interace